-GateKeeper locks or unlocks the computer based on the signal strength and motion data sent by the tokens (Halberd or Trident app).
+GateKeeper Proximity locks and unlocks the computer based on the signal strength and motion data sent by the tokens (Halberd or Trident app).
 There are two approaches to getting GateKeeper to unlock the computer only when the token is extremely close: Software configuration updates and GateKeeper USB Sensor placement.

 1. Open your GateKeeper Client application on your PC by pressing the Windows key on your keyboard and typing "GateKeeper".